by Marta Sánchez, Ph.D.

 - Responding to the news, “Did she just say the person was ‘acting up’ and that’s why she got arrested?’

-- Responding to racialized bullying on social media, “Look at this comment, this man wrote, “‘Stop your whining, not everything is about race.’
+- React to racialized bullying on social media, “Look at this comment, this man wrote, “‘Stop your whining, not everything is about race.’
 Huh, what do you think he means by that?”

-- Responding to racial exclusion, “Why does this store’s advertising never features a Black person in it?”
+- Acknowledge racial exclusion, “Why does this store’s advertising never features a Black person in it?”

 - Be prepared to bridge some of the prompts, especially with younger tweens who may not know what to say.